dieterich-lab/medex/documentation/Data_import.md

 The show column can be empty or contain a "+" next to the entities you want to show in the "Table browser" after the program is started.

+It is also possible to add file header.csv by adding this file you can rename columns from dataset.csv file.
+In default column names are Name_ID,measurement,description,Date,Time,Key,Value.

 Example files can be found in `./dataset_examples`.
 To test them copy them to `./import` and restart the tool.